Frequently Asked Questions

 The difference between DBO and Today's Budget Original

-4. Category to recurring income and expenses
+4. Categories for recurring income and expenses.

 Data transfer, discount, etc.